gem5/website/_pages/events/boot-camp-2022.md

 ## How can I apply?

-We are not yet ready to process applications to attend this event.
+Those wishing to attend can fill out the following Google Form by **May 18th**: <https://forms.gle/3wWPsMDfXyaChmQ68>

-If you wish to be notified when we are ready, please register your interest here: <https://forms.gle/AztSG3mD2BqQ4f967>.
+If your application was successful you will be contacted, via the email address provided, by June 1st.

 ## What does it cost?